 This test sends an electrical current from a small battery through the tooth.
 A healthy tooth nerve with feel a tingling sensation, while an unhealthy nerve may feel no sensation at all.

-Periodontal probing can be used to determine the health of the gingiva and measure the loss of the underlying bone.
+Periodontal probing can expose the loss of the underlying done and helps determine the health of the gingiva and periodontal attachment.
 It is an important test to rule out “gum” pain, which a patient may confuse with tooth pain.

 Tapping on a tooth is a helpful test to determine if the periodontal ligament connecting the tooth to the surrounding bone is inflamed.
 Although this test may be uncomfortable to healthy teeth, extreme sensitivity can be a sign of dental disease.